filecoin-station/zinnia/cli/README.md

 To install Zinnia, you need to have Rust tooling installed on your machine.
 See [Install Rust](https://www.rust-lang.org/tools/install).

-Then you can install Zinnia using the `cargo`:
+Then you can install Zinnia using `cargo`:

 ```sh
 $ cargo install zinnia